ganeti/ganeti/doc/design-shared-storage.rst

 the block device's full path, after it has been successfully attached to the host node.
 On error it should return non-zero.

-To keep backwards compatibility we let the ``snapshot`` script be optional.
-If present then the provider will support instance backup export as well.
+The ``snapshot``, ``open`` and ``close`` scripts are introduced after the first implementation of the ExtStorage Interface.
+To keep backwards compatibility with the first implementation, we make these scripts optional.

+The ``snapshot`` script, if present, will be used for instance backup export.
+The ``open`` script makes the device ready for I/O. The ``close`` script disables the I/O on the device.

 Implementation
 --------------